 - Make sure all food is packed and sealed in plastic rodent proof containers with lids.

 - Ensure cardboard boxes are closed and taped – there must be no opportunity for an unwanted pest to access the box in transit.

-- Ensure all footwear and gear is clean and free of soil (shoe cleaners available behind the Half Moon Bay ferry terminal and at the front of the Wynyard Wharf ferry terminal).
+- Ensure all footwear and gear is clean and free of soil (shoe cleaners available behind the Half Moon Bay ferry terminal and near the ramp of the Hamer Street, Wynyard Quarter ferry terminal).